-Nora Montañez is an Afro-descendent Indigenous Peruvian playwright, producer, performer, educator and director.
+Nora Montañez is an Afro-descendent Indigenous Peruvian director, actor, singer, educator and playwright.
 She was raised in Paterson, NJ and holds a BFA from Florida Atlantic University.
-In Minneapolis, Nora has performed at Theatre Latte Da, Children’s Theatre, Jungle Theater, The Guthrie Theater, Theatre Mu, Mixed Blood and many others.
-In Chicago, Nora has worked with Teatro Vista, Congo Square, Chicago Dramatist and Court Theatre.
-Nora has been commissioned by Penumbra Theatre (Race Workshop), Theatre 45° and Exposed Brick Theatre.
-She was a 2018 Next Step Grant recipient and a 2020 Many Voices Mentee with the Playwrights Center.
-Nora is also the Founder of ALMA (Alliance of Latinx Minnesota Artists), which facilitates alliances among the spectrum of Minnesotan Latinx artists.
+Nora has been commissioned by Exposed Brick Theatre, Penumbra Theatre (Race Workshop) and Theatre 45°, currently developing a Driveway Tour show with Open Eye Figure Theatre and a part of the Creative Team in the creation of Protest: A Revolutionary Rock Opus.
+Nora was a 2018 Next Step Grant recipient, a 20/21 Many Voices Mentee at the Playwrights Center, a 2022 Creative Support Grant recipient and is currently the Department of Chicano and Latino Studies Artist-in-Residence at the University of Minnesota.
+Nora is also the Founder of ALMA (Alliance of Latine Minnesota Artists), which facilitates alliances among the spectrum of Minnesotan Latine artists.

 Sabor A Mi is an autobiographical play that traces Nora's personal immigrant journey and told through Latin American music.